fexofenadine/docker-ubuntu-sshd/README.md

-Ubuntu LTS with SSH (Docker)
+Ubuntu Rolling with SSH (Docker)
 =========

-A Docker file to build a [docker.io] base container with Ubuntu LTS and a sshd service
+A Docker file to build a [docker.io] base container with Ubuntu Rolling and a sshd service
 [docker.io]: http://docker.io
 Nice and easy way to get any server up and running using docker